clarahernandez/mini-crm/README.md

 ## Project structure
 The project structure is the Laravel default structure

+The routes are located in /routes/api.php

-The code is located in the app folder
+The Controllers, Services, Helpers are located in /app folder.

 ## API Documentation
 Base Uri: http://localhost:8000/api